Teraina: Ecology

 Ecologically, Teraina is also highly interesting, for several reasons.
-First, as is readily apparent from its peculiar geographical and geological features, it possesses a combination of ecosystems that is quite unique in the entire world.
-Second, it holds the world's largest population of a rare bird species though it is over 2,500 km from that bird's original home.
+Firstly, as is readily apparent from its peculiar geographical and geological features, it possesses a combination of ecosystems that is quite unique in the entire world.
+Secondly, it holds the world's largest population of a rare bird species though it is over 2,500 km from that bird's original home.
 Furthermore, it was until fairly recently home to some enigmatic dabbling ducks which are now extinct.
 Last, the island's biodiversity seems to prove quite conclusively that, probably by about 1200 AD or so, the island was temporarily inhabited by a significant number of humans.

 At present, there is no formal protection for the islands' ecosystems or species, but it has been suggested to legally protect key habitat, namely the boglands.
 Though it is globally endangered, the Rimatara lorikeet (Vini kuhlii) does not appear to be in need of formal protection; it actually benefits from human land use change and the feral cats.
 The former provides the birds with more habitat, while the cats have so far managed to keep Teraina completely free of black rats (Rattus rattus) which due to their tree-climbing habits would seriously jeopardize the species' existence, should they become established in numbers.
 Given the negative experience e.g. from Rennell Island, maintenance of a vigorous tilapia fishery would seem to be advisable.
 These fish certainly represent a valuable source of protein on Teraina, and in fact were originally introduced for that purpose.